Skip to main content

 1. POLICY

-Salt Lake Community College (SLCC) will provide an opportunity for eligible faculty members to take sabbatical leave.
-Sabbatical leave provides faculty members the opportunity to periodically renew and update professional qualifications, improve skills, engage in creative or scholarly pursuits, improve teaching and learning, or engage in service opportunities.
+Salt Lake Community College (SLCC) will provide an opportunity for eligible faculty members and some administrators returning to faculty to take sabbatical leave.
+Sabbatical leave allows faculty members to periodically renew and update professional qualifications, improve skills, engage in creative or scholarly pursuits, improve teaching and learning, or engage in service opportunities.

-3. Faculty members: Those appointed to full-time teaching for a nine or more-month annual appointment, or others designated as faculty members appointed to fill temporary special assignments.
+4. Faculty Members: those appointed to full-time teaching for a nine or more-month annual appointment, or others designated as faculty members appointed to fill temporary special assignments.
 Faculty members in such special assignments come from teaching and return to teaching.
 Some faculty members are tenured, some are in departmental tenure-track positions, and others are in non-tenure-track positions.

-4. Sabbatical leave: A paid leave of absence for one appointment year, or portion of one appointment year, to full-time faculty members to permit them to renew and update their qualifications, improve their skills, engage in creative or scholarly pursuits, improve teaching and learning, or engage in service opportunities in ways that ultimately enhance learning at the college.
+5. Sabbatical Leave: a paid leave of absence for one or two semesters to full-time faculty members to permit them to renew and update their qualifications, improve their skills, engage in creative or scholarly pursuits, improve teaching and learning, or engage in service opportunities in ways that ultimately enhance learning at the college.
+Some administrators returning to faculty may be granted a one-semester sabbatical leave to prepare their courses for the subsequent semester.

-5. Satisfactory service: Demonstrated acceptable performance as documented through the college’s current performance evaluation system.
+6. Satisfactory Service: demonstrated acceptable performance as documented through the college’s current performance evaluation system.

-6. Tenure: The status achieved following the appropriate review period and following a prescribed evaluation that shows that the faculty member fully meets professional standards and is competent in the discipline, competent as a teacher, and competent as a colleague.
+7. Tenure: the status achieved following the appropriate review period and following a prescribed evaluation that shows that the faculty member fully meets professional standards and is competent in the discipline, competent as a teacher, and competent as a colleague.

 1. Eligibility for Sabbatical Leave